GentleCP/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: dongchaopeng@iie.ac.cn
 ---
 I'm a student from the University of China Academy of Sciences(UCAS), as well as the Institute of Information Engineering, Chinese Academy of Sciences (IIE, CAS).
+My research is mainly focus on the security of software and firmware, which covers program analysis, vulnerability detection and software component analysis.
+Currently, I'm interested in construction of a high accuracy and efficiency vulnerability detection system, which aims to detect 1-day vulnerabilities in binaries.
+More details could be found in my publications.

-* ✉️ Research: dongchaopeng#iie.ac.cn
+* ✉️ Research: dongchaopeng@iie.ac.cn
-* ✉️ Personal: me#gentlecp.com
+* ✉️ Personal: me@gentlecp.com